fbpx

 Antiquing

 Snohomish has a vibrant antiquing scene, especially in Historic Snohomish.
-You can easily park and spend a few hours going on a treasure hunt to find unique items.
+You can easily park and spend a few hours on a treasure hunt to find unique items.

 Snohomish Distance from Seattle

-The drive from Seattle to Snohomish typically takes around 30 minutes to about an hour, which makes it a totally doable day trip near Seattle.
+The drive from Seattle to Snohomish typically takes around 30 minutes to about an hour, which makes it a doable day trip near Seattle.

 Mukilteo